gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 3. ### Raspberry Pi 4<br>

 At this point, I installed the RPi 4.
-I had done this plenty times before, so it was trivial to get it up and running in "headless" mode.
+I had done this many times before, so it was easy to get it up and running in "headless" mode.
 Python also wasn't a problem; I've been programming in it for many years.
 I used GPIO pin #23 and GPIO pin #1 to connect to the reed switch.
 The mailbox had the switch installed by this time too.
 Brimming with confidence, I fired up a simple script: